 HBL PSL 2020 held entirely in Pakistan

 Quetta Gladiators will kick-start the 2020 edition of the Pakistan Super League as the defending champion after defeating Peshawar Zalmi in the final.
 And according to Pakistan Prime Minister, Imran Khan, it has been announced that the entire PSL will be played in Pakistan next time, which will come as huge news for all Pakistan cricket fans.
 Teams decided for PSL 5 as draft ends in Lahore on December 6th.

-According to sources, Lahore and Karachi will be two of the host cities for the fifth PSL season with other cities who have expressed a desire to host the tournament include Multan, Islamabad, Peshawar, Rawalpindi and Quetta.
-PCB announces PSL schedule to be played from Feb 20 to Mar 22 2020.
+Lahore, Karachi, Rawalpindi Multan will be the host cities for the fifth PSL season.
+PCB announces PSL scheduled to be played from Feb 20 to Mar 22 2020.
 PCB also confirm that they will be setting up ‘Fan Parks’ for PSL 2020 across various cities in Pakistan.

-In the fourth season of the Pakistan Super League which was played in 2019, Quetta Gladiators won the title by defeating Peshawar Zalmi in the final.
+In the fourth season which was played in 2019, Quetta Gladiators won the title by defeating Peshawar Zalmi in the final.
 This was after both, the Gladiators and Zalmis finished in the top two of the points table with 14 points from 10 games.

 The other two teams that qualified for the playoffs where Islamabad United and Karachi Kings, finishing third and fourth with five wins each.
 Multan Sultans failed to make the playoffs along with the perennial bottom-perchers, Lahore Qalandars who finished sixth yet again.